tovarfranco/grupo-12-RoosterMusic/README.md

 # Rooster Music

-¿Who we are?
+**About us**

-We are a digital company .....
+We are a digital company set in United States focused on improving the experience when looking for new music equipments.
-Our objetive is to provide our customer the best experience when buying their instruments or equipments.
+Our objetive is to provide our clients with the best way of

 # Rooster Music Library